ollija/react-native-sortable-grid/README.md

   How long must the user hold the press on the block until it becomes active and can be dragged (milliseconds)

+ -  ``` doubleTapTreshold ``` **Number**

+  How long will the execution wait for the second tap before deciding it was a single tap (milliseconds).
+  Will be omitted if no onDoubleTap-property is given to the item being tapped - In which case single-tap callback will be executed instantly

  -  ``` onDragStart ``` **Callback** *(activeItem)*

   Function that is called when the dragging starts.
 This can be used to lock other touch responders from listening to the touch such as ScrollViews and Swipers.